 The official statistical main authority in Finland is Statistics Finland under auspices of the Ministry of Finance (Fig 1).
-The two other official statistical authorities providing data and information for Statistics Finland are Finnish Environment Institute (SYKE) under auspices of the Ministry of the Environment, and Natural Resources Institute Finland (Luke) under auspices of the Ministry of Agriculture and Forestry.
-Statistics Finland is the main representative in Eurostat, and in the negotiations on implementation of the SEEA-EEA framework in Finland in the future.
+The two other official statistical authorities providing data and information on ecosystems for Statistics Finland are Finnish Environment Institute (SYKE) under auspices of the Ministry of the Environment, and Natural Resources Institute Finland (Luke) under auspices of the Ministry of Agriculture and Forestry.
+Statistics Finland is the main representative in Eurostat, and in the negotiations on implementation of the SEEA-EA framework in Finland in the future.

 Currently there is no official mandate for natural capital accounting or ecosystem accounting.
 Methodological development for piloting ecosystem and water accounting has been a bottom up process.
-Experimental ecosystem accounting has been focused, in particular, on ecosystem extent, condition, and economic accounts, as well as a thematic account on biodiversity.
+Experimental ecosystem accounting has been focused, in particular, on ecosystem extent, condition, and economic accounts, thematic accounts on biodiversity and urban.
 The Eurostat initiative to update Regulation (EU) 691/2011 proposes new mandatory modules for environmental accounting including ecosystem accounts.
-The System of Environmental Economic Accounts - Ecosystem Accounting is expected to be adopted by the United Nations Statistical Commission in 2021.
+The System of Environmental Economic Accounts - Ecosystem Accounting was adopted as an international statistical standard by the UN Statistical Commission in 2021.
 These two drivers are expected to increase demand for ecosystem accounting from the policy side in Finland.